dwbrown/Markov/README.md

 transformation, which is only used once, on the original input string.
 It must match, or the Markov program will report a failure.
 The second transformation in the program file is the ending transformation.
-At each step, if this match string matches the working string, the Markov program performs the replacement and reports the result as the output string.
+At each step, if this pattern matches the working string, the Markov program performs the replacement and reports the result as the output string.